Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: SN sample and their properties

 \subsection{Narrow line measurements}

 We developed a robust automatic tool to measure the equivalent width (EW in \AA) and velocity shift (VEL in km$/$s) of the narrow lines, as explained in \citetalias{GG24}.
 Since we found no evolution with time, when several spectra at different epochs exist for a given SN, we stack the flux-to-continuum ratios of each spectrum and do a bootstrap analysis.
-It is important to note that for low-resolution spectra, the P-Cygni profile of the fast-moving ejecta may interact with the profile of the slow-moving narrow line, thus altering the EW measurement and leading to erroneous conclusions.
+It is important to note that for low-resolution spectra, the P-Cygni profile of the fast-moving ejecta may interfere with the profile of the slow-moving narrow line, thus altering the EW measurement and leading to erroneous conclusions.
 By applying a continuum slope cut around the line, we make sure to use spectra for which this interference is minimal.
 Together with a signal-to-noise cut around the line, the initial sample of 1079 SNe~Ia (with 3534 spectra) is reduced to 981 objects (with 3230 spectra).
 Our automated technique integrates a fixed region that, in the case of noise or emission lines, can result in negative EW values.
 For the velocity measurement, we only consider cases with |EW|$>0.3$\AA\, to ensure there is enough absorption to calculate the wavelength of the minimum.
+The rest-frame zero velocity is taken with respect to the galaxy recessional velocity obtained from NED\footnote{The NASA/IPAC Extragalactic Database: \url{https://ned.ipac.caltech.edu/}.}, as in \citet{Maguire13}.
+Although internal rotations are not taken into account in this way, we expect that these effects are mostly washed out with large statistics.